 The faster you can respond the better.
 And you should have a 100% response rate, even if it’s a troll or you don’t think it’s authentic, respond anyway with this rating in mind.

 The reason why this metric is important is that social media users typically expect a response within an hour, any longer and they could be asking your competitor the same question.
 So keep the response time low.
 However, setting up auto-replies and away messages does NOT affect response times.
-What I mean by that, is you can’t simply place an auto-responder and expect your response times to be instant.
-These are not factored into your response time metrics.
-So be diligent!
+What I mean by that is you can’t simply place an auto-responder and expect your response times to be instant.
+These are not factored into your response time metric, so be diligent!

 12. Post Regularly